adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 As mentioned, the process is going to follow a bottom-up approach, starting from the simplest form which is running a single machine and evolving it into a complex system.

-## 2. Single machine
+## 2. Single machine architecture
 In contrast to what many people think belief nowadays, in the world of microservices and service-oriented architecture a system composed by only one machine offers many benefits, as well as limitations.

 ### Advantages of running a single machine
 a.
 Simplicity.
 Makes up for an easier setup and management, reducing the effort for configuring, maintaing and troubleshooting a single machine.

 b.
 Cost effectiveness.
-Generally speaking it is indeed cheaper to buy the components of a single machine.
-Although in the other hand, consumer electronics have become very affordable and have a decent amount of power.
-This made distributed computing more affordable.
+Generally speaking it is indeed cheaper to buy the components for a single machine.
+Although on the other hand, consumer electronics have become very affordable and powerful.
+This made distributed computing more affordable as adding more machines not always incured huge bills.

 c.
 Data consistency.
 Data has become the most pivotal piece, everything evolves around the data.
 Handling data in a single machine is is far more simple than having it distributed in different machines.
 If we were to simplify this even further and assume there was only one thread, data would always remain consistent and events will always be causal.
 On the other hand it is easy to foresee this piece to become a huge bottleneck.